project-thirdeye/thirdeye/README.md

 # ThirdEye

 ### Thirdeye is no longer being maintained by the Apache Community.
 In the interest of legacy users, this repository is archived and no further support is available.
-However, StarTree Inc (Original Creators of Apache Pinot) has taken ownership and has built a new revamped versiono f ThirdEye which is also available on Github at https://github.com/startreedata/thirdeye.
+However, StarTree Inc (Original Creators of Apache Pinot) has taken ownership and has built a new revamped versiono of ThirdEye which is also available on Github at https://github.com/startreedata/thirdeye.

 ### This repo is scheduled for deletion by the end of 2023.